 What does a CDP do?

-A customer data platform (CDP) is like a vacuum that can suck up all of the relevant behavioural customer data points that can help businesses communicate with them.
-They then take this data and standardise it into a format that’s accessible by other tools, such as customer relationship management (CRMs) and customer experience management (CEM) tools.
+A customer data platform (CDP) is like a vacuum that can suck up all of the relevant behavioral customer data points that can help businesses communicate with them.
+They then take this data and standardize it into a format that’s accessible by other tools, such as customer relationship management (CRMs) and customer experience management (CEM) tools.

-That integration between raw data and the tools that utilise it is what gives businesses a more complete understanding of their customers – and that helps marketers create more personalised experiences for them.
+That integration between raw data and the tools that utilize it is what gives businesses a more complete understanding of their customers – and that helps marketers create more personalized experiences for them.

 Specifically, this kind of data management platform can help you with…

-- Collecting and centralising customer data from various sources
+- Collecting and centralizing customer data from various sources

 A CDP can take all of that rich, ever-evolving information and use it to build out personas and profiles for each customer or customer type.
 It can then take those profiles and divide them into different groups or segments based on things like age, location, or purchase history, so you can target your marketing efforts more effectively.
 That should make your marketing more impactful and meaningful because of how personal it is to each customer.

 - Integration with other marketing and sales tools

 Customer data platforms are designed to integrate seamlessly with the business tools you’re already using – like email marketing platforms or customer relationship management systems – to make reaching your customers a whole lot easier.
 That also includes the ability to automate and streamline a lot of your marketing campaigns and processes.

 - Adhering to data compliance